 Describing someone’s personality is challenging, especially if you don’t know them that well.
 This question allows the reference to talk about the candidate as a person before diving into their employment history.

-Employment History Questions
+Employment History Questions For Reference Checks

 During your reference check, it’s important to cover the basics and ask about the candidate’s employment history.
-These questions elicit brief answers and should not be the bulk of your conversation.
+These reference questions elicit brief answers and should not be the bulk of your conversation.
 However, it’s always a good idea to have a reference confirm and clarify the facts the candidate already provided.

 Job titles can vary by company, industry and region, so this question allows you to delve a bit deeper and verify how their previous role compares to the one at your company.
 And if the candidate is coming from a different background, it helps you better understand their past experiences.